 Original Medicare beneficiaries who want help paying some or all of their out-of-pocket costs can purchase Medigap plans (also known as Medicare supplement plans).
 Medigap plans are issued by private insurers, but are standardized under federal rules, with ten different plan designs (differentiated by letters, A through N).
 The standardization makes it fairly easy to compare plans – plans can differ in price and in things like customer service, but the benefits offered by Plan A, Plan C, Plan F, etc. are the same regardless of which insurer offers the coverage.

-In 2016, 284,584 Arizonans were enrolled in Medigap plans, according to data collected by AHIP.
-There are 62 insurers licensed to sell Medigap plans in Arizona.
+284,584 Arizonans were enrolled in Medigap plans as of 2016, according to data collected by AHIP.
+There are 60 insurers licensed to sell Medigap plans in Arizona.
 According to an analysis conducted by Business Insider, the average cost for Medigap Plan F (the most popular plan) in Arizona in 2016 was about $143/month.